MycroftAI/mycroft-skills/SUPPORT.md

 ## Contact

-You can contact us via [our online form](https://mycroft.ai/contact), or give a call.
+You can contact us via [our online form](https://mycroft.ai/contact), or give us a call.

 ## GitHub

-We welcome you raising Issues and Pull Requests on our public GitHub repositories.
+We welcome you to raise Issues and Pull Requests on our public GitHub repositories.
 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

-## Helping us to help you
+## Help us to help you

-Our [documentation](https://mycroft.ai/documentation/troubleshooting/) contains troubleshooting information, and information on log files and other files that we may need to help us help you.
+Our [documentation](https://mycroft.ai/documentation/troubleshooting/) contains troubleshooting information, and information on log files and other files that we may need to help with, so help us to help you!